 When built the fever hospital was on the very edge of the burgh, but the site is now entirely surrounded by post-war housing.
 It is a single storey, white harled building, with a blind oculus in its gable, dated 1899 and with a memorial inscription stating that it was ‘built in memory of Alex & E White, by their children’ The fever hospital later became a chidren’s home, and most recently a children’s nursery (Alex White Building).
 Bain Hospital was known as Greenbanks in the 1960s, but was demolished, probably when the Robert Gough Centre was built on the site of the former works just to the south.

 LYNEBANK HOSPITAL, DUNFERMLINE This substantial post-war hospital was designed for the mentally handicapped by Alison Hutchison & Partners.
-It was built c.1965‑ 9.
+It was built c.1965‑ 9, officially opened by Princess Alexandra on 9 May 1969.
 [Sources: Buildings of Scotland, Fife, 1988, p.190 .]

 MACLEAN HOSPITAL, BELLYEOMAN ROAD, DUNFERMLINE This small fever hospital was built in a corner of the poorhouse site built in 1849, and was still extant in 2015 – now converted into a private house.
 It is of two storeys, with short single-storey wings, and stone built with tall sash windows.